cmillar70/complexcar/README.md

 - acrylic for laser cutting the body (available)
 - 3d printing material for the frame (available hopefully)
 - 4 60mm micro servo wheels (available)
-- 4 130dc motors for the wheels (available)
+- 4 TT motors for the wheels (available)
 - a dial
 - power switch
 - probably some other stuff